-The present study was conducted to provide new insights into the interplay of academic achievement, motivational variables and NFC. a sample of secondary school students, we examined the (incremental) validity of NFC for explaining academic achievement and its development, considering ability self-concept, interest (general and domain-specific), hope for success and fear of failure as well as prior achievement in the prediction of academic achievement (assessed via GPA and grades in German, Math, Physics, and Chemistry.
+The present study was conducted to provide new insights into the interplay of academic achievement, motivational variables and NFC.
+Building on and extending previous findings (e.g., Preckel, 2014; Lavrijsen et al., 2021), in a sample of secondary school students, we examined the (incremental) validity of NFC for explaining academic achievement and its development, considering ability self-concept, interest (general and domain-specific), hope for success and fear of failure as well as prior achievement in the prediction of academic achievement (assessed via GPA and grades in German, Math, Physics, and Chemistry).
+By assessing each variable at both points of time we were able to apply latent change score modelling and hence, to determine the influence of these predictors on the change of academic achievement over one year.
+At the same time, we examined correlated change in these variables – an aspect that was not done before concerning NFC.
 The main results are discussed below.

 Validity of NFC for predicting academic achievement over time

 NFC showed positive concurrent and predictive correlations with achievement and all motivational variables, except for fear of failure for which concurrent and predictive correlations were negative.
 This correlational pattern was found for domain-general measures as well as for the four subjects.
+Correlations were of medium to large effect size and comparable to previous findings: We found strong associations of NFC with ability self-concept (comparable to, e.g., Dickhäuser & Reinhard, 2019), medium-sized correlations with interest (comparable to Preckel, 2014, or Keller et al., 2019), and a strong positive relation to hope for success and at the same time a medium-sized negative association with fear of failure (see e.g., Diseth & Martinsen, 2003).
 These findings clearly support the relevance of NFC for learning and the development of achievement.
 Of all variables under study, NFC showed the second-highest correlations with GPA, after ability self-concept.
 With regard to the four subjects, NFC showed the third-highest correlations with grades, after domain-specific ability self-concept and domain-specific interest.

+Correlations for all subjects were large which is comparable to findings, for example by Ginet and Py (2000) or Luong et al. (2017).
+While previous findings usually focused on GPA, Math, and first language (e.g., German, French), our findings extend the knowledge of NFC and academic achievement to two STEM subjects, namely Physics and Chemistry.
+The strong associations (about r = 0.35) highlight the importance of NFC in subjects that require conquering the models and approaches to get an in-depth understanding which is an inherent conceptual aspect of NFC (Cacioppo et al., 1996).

 In line with former findings (Hailikari et al., 2007; Steinmayr et al., 2019), prior achievement showed a strong relation to GPA at the second time of assessment.
 Also mirroring previous findings (Steinmayr et al., 2019), among the motivational variables, ability self-concept showed the highest correlations with academic achievement, and this held for general as well as domain-specific ability self-concept.
 Concerning the prediction of change in grades, NFC and the general ability self-concept significantly positively predicted change in GPA.
 Furthermore, NFC predicted changes in Physics, German, and Chemistry, while domain specific ability self-concept was a significant predictor only for the latter two.

 Incremental validity of NFC over and above established motivational constructs and prior achievement